Two researchers have managed to reuse coal fly ash to create a sustainable alternative to traditional concrete.

 Coal fly ash is an industrial byproduct that results from the burning of coal dust for electricity generation in coal-fired boilers at plants.
-It’s a fine-grained, powdery particulate material, and in recent years it has been the subject of scientific research aimed at finding innovative scientific solutions to the problem of industrial waste.
+It’s a fine-grained, powdery particulate material, and in recent years it has been the subject of scientific research aimed at finding innovative scientific solutions to the problem of industrial waste, especially in countries like China and India that continue to depend heavily on coal in energy generation.

 Traditionally, concrete is produced by combining cement with sand and gravel during a process that worldwide contributes up to 8% of global greenhouse gas emissions.
 Cement requires high temperatures and a large amount of energy to produce.
 “Our production method does not require heating or the use of any cement,” Xu said.